ryansgot/forsuredbandroid/README.md

         super.onCreate();

         // initialize ForSure.
 You can choose to pass in a database name or not.
-        ForSure.init(this, TableGenerator.generate());
+        ForSure.init(this, TableGenerator.generate());  // <-- The TableGenerator class is generated for you at
+                                                        // compile time, so it won't be found until you compile }
 }
-}
-/*
- * NOTICE: The TableGenerator class is generated for you at compile time, so until you compile the project once, your IDE won't
- * find this class
- */
 ```
-- Migrate the database (until I create a gradle plugin, take a look at the dbmigrate task in app/build.gradle file of this repo)
+- Migrate the database
 ```
 ./gradlew dbmigrate
 ```